koenrh/shell-scripts/README.md

 ### github-bundle-audit

-Audit Gemfiles in all repositories in a GitHub organisation.
+Audit Ruby Gemfiles in all repositories in a GitHub organisation.

 ### purl